Billy Reid (footballer, born 1963)

-William Reid (born 18 July 1963) is a Scottish professional football coach and former player who is the assistant manager to Graham Potter at Chelsea of the Premier League.
+William Reid (born 18 July 1963) is a Scottish professional football coach and former player who is currently first-team coach at West Ham United.

 Reid played for Queen of the South, Clyde, Hamilton Academical and Stirling Albion during the 1980s and 1990s.
 After a spell as caretaker manager of Clyde in 2002, he was appointed manager in 2004.
 After one season as Clyde manager, Reid was appointed manager of Hamilton.
 The club won promotion to the Scottish Premier League in 2008, when Reid also won the PFA Scotland Manager of the Year award.
 Despite being relegated in 2011, Reid continued as Hamilton manager until April 2013.
 In November 2013, he moved to Swedish club Östersund as an assistant coach.

 Playing career

 In his playing days Reid started off at Dumfries club, Queen of the South where he was signed by Nobby Clark.
 Reid was later remembered by teammate Tommy Bryce as one of the best players at the club.
 The three were part of Queen's 1985–86 Scottish Second Division promotion success.
 It was at Queens where Reid gave his longest service as a player.

 Reid then played for Clyde and Hamilton Academical before finishing his career with Stirling Albion.
 He worked as a printer while playing part-time.